IntelligentStudy/SQL_PROJECTS_STUDENTS/junior/Start/README.md

 - Please make sure you are using the latest version of PostgreSQL.
 - That is completely OK if you are using IDE to write a source code (aka SQL script).
 - To be assessed your solution must be in your GIT repository.
-- Your solutions will be evaluated by your piscine mates.
+- Your solutions will be evaluated by mentor and might be by others.
-- You should not leave in your directory any other file than those explicitly specified by the exercise instructions.
-It is recommended that you modify your `.gitignore` to avoid accidents.
 - Do you have a question?
 Ask your neighbor on the right.
 Otherwise, try with your neighbor on the left.
 - Your reference manual: mates / Internet / Google.
 - Read the examples carefully.
 They may require things that are not otherwise specified in the subject.